wwestrop/langserver-puppet/server/README.md

   * For custom types, independent parsing of the file containing that type will need to be implemented to provide completion.
   * Support for in-built resources is hardcoded and thus does not reflect any updates made in later Puppet releases.

+# Known limitations
+Ideally, these would need to be resolved before tackling any extra features from the TODO list.
+* Comments are not supported :eek:
+* Hashes are not supported
+* If/Unless blocks are not handled

 # TODO
 * Completion for include-like statements, e.g. "`include filebeat`", "`require nginx`"
 * Completion for class pseudo-resource (resource-style class declaration)